Queen-Rukky/Car-Sales-Analysis/README.md

-# Car Sales Analysis Dashboard
+# 🚗 Car Sales Analysis Power BI Dashboard

-This project presents a comprehensive Power BI dashboard analyzing car sales data across different dimensions such as dealer region, body style, color, company, and weekly sales trends.

-## 🚗 Project Overview
+## Overview
-The dashboard visualizes and tracks:
-- **YTD (Year-To-Date) Total Sales**
-- **MTD (Month-To-Date) Total Sales**
+The Car Sales Analysis Dashboard is an interactive and dynamic business intelligence tool developed using Power BI.
+It provides a full overview of car sales data, helping businesses, dealerships, and analysts gain actionable insights into key sales trends and performance metrics.
+The dashboard is designed to empower users to filter, slice, and explore data with ease, making it ideal for monitoring the overall sales health and optimizing strategic business decisions.

+## 🔍 Dashboard Highlights
+This project includes detailed visualizations and analysis covering:
+- **Year-To-Date (YTD) Total Sales**: Tracks total sales from the beginning of the year till the current date.
+- **Month-To-Date (MTD) Total Sales**: Analyzes sales for the current month.
-- **Sales Distribution by Dealer Region**
+- **Sales by Dealer Region**: Regional breakdown of YTD car sales.
-- **Sales Breakdown by Body Style and Color**
+- **Sales by Body Style**: SUV, Hatchback, Sedan, and more.
-- **Top Car Companies by Sales**
+- **Sales by Color**: Comparative analysis of car color preferences among customers.
+- **Top Performing Companies**: Yearly performance comparison of major car companies like Acura, Audi, BMW, and Buick.
-- **Weekly Sales Growth Trends**
+- **Weekly Sales Trends**: A progressive line chart showing weekly cumulative sales.

-Interactive slicers allow users to filter by:
+## 🛠 Features and Tools
+- **Interactive Filters**:
   - Transmission type
-- Body style
+  - Body Style
   - Company
   - Engine type

-## 📊 Key Features
-- Dynamic visuals including bar charts, pie charts, and line graphs.
+- **Visual Elements**:
+  - Bar Charts
+  - Pie Charts
+  - Doughnut Charts
+  - Line Graphs
+  - KPI Cards
-- KPI indicators showing key performance metrics.
+- **Dynamic KPI Tracking**:
-- User-friendly filters for deep data exploration.
+  - YTD and MTD Total Values
+  - Average YTD Values
-- Clear comparison of sales performance across different categories.
+  - Company-specific sales breakdowns

-## 🛠 Tools Used
-- Power BI Desktop
-- Microsoft Excel (for raw data preparation)

-## 📂 Files
+## 📂 Project Files
-- Power BI .pbix file
+- Power BI (.pbix) file containing all visuals and data models.
-- Screenshots of the dashboard
+- Screenshots for previewing dashboard structure and design.

+## 📊 Skills and Tools Used
+- **Data Preparation**: Microsoft Excel for cleaning and organizing raw data.
+- **Data Modeling**: Power BI Desktop for building relationships and calculated columns.
+- **Data Visualization**: KPI visuals, pie charts, bar graphs, line charts, and slicers.
+- **DAX (Data Analysis Expressions)**: For calculated metrics and dynamic measures.

+## 💡 Business Impact
+This dashboard is tailored for:
+- Car dealerships seeking to track real-time performance.
+- Business owners needing visual reports for quick decision-making.
+- Data analysts looking for deeper insights into consumer behavior based on vehicle preferences.
+- Strategic planning for inventory management based on best-selling models and colors.

+## 🌟 Key Learnings
+During the development of this project:
+- Mastered advanced Power BI features like relationship management, KPI indicators, and dynamic slicers.
+- Gained experience in designing a user-centric, visually appealing business dashboard.
+- Developed skills in analyzing multi-dimensional sales data to extract meaningful business insights.

-## 📈 Insights
+## 🤝 Contributions
-This dashboard helps car dealerships and analysts monitor sales performance efficiently, identify best-selling car categories, and support strategic business decisions based on data-driven insights.
+Open to feedback, collaborations, and improvements!
+Feel free to fork this repository or create a pull request with any suggestions.

 ---

-Feel free to fork the project or suggest improvements!
+Thank you for checking out this project! 🚀
+Connect with me on [LinkedIn](https://www.linkedin.com/in/rukayatobanor/) for more exciting dashboards and data projects!